purplediane/purplediane.github.io/_posts/2016-03-08-welcome-to-jekyll.markdown

 ---
 🎈I'm leaving this here as the first post so I can easily find the info in it.

+It is the default first post created when Jekyll is first installed.

+I didn't write it.

 You don't have to read it.

 ### It doesn't apply to you. ✋